Setaganga/Setaganga/README.md

 Hey guys, I'm Joren/Setaganga!

 I'm interested in Guitar, Programming, and Linguistics.
 I like Soulsborne games and Spaceflight Simulator.
+I'm a B2 Level in Fluency in Spanish

 I'm currently learning Python, Javascript, and a wee bit of Front End Development.
 I plan to go to college for a Major in Computer Science and a Minor in Linguistics.
 If that's not an option, I might go into Aerospace Engineering.